 A clean room is the better option for applications requiring a predetermined level of decontamination or filtration to comply with specific standards.
 These spaces can help ensure you maintain a safe and sterile environment throughout the process and meet all applicable regulatory requirements.

-At King Materials Handling, we represent Rite-Hite’s industry-leading selection of cold storage, clean room and washdown doors.
+At Arbon Canada, we represent Rite-Hite’s industry-leading selection of cold storage, clean room and washdown doors.
 You can trust us to meet your company’s manufacturing standards.
 Our products come with a 100% satisfaction guarantee, enabling you to purchase with confidence and peace of mind.

 Contact us to learn more today.